A Week in Patagonia's Lake District: A Bariloche Travel Guide

 Day 7: Ruta de los Siete Lagos (Start)

-Drove the first section of the Route of the Seven Lakes (Route 40) toward Villa La Angostura — 80 km of paved road through forest, past lakes that range from deep blue to emerald to silver.
+Drive the first section of the Route of the Seven Lakes (Route 40) toward Villa La Angostura — 80 km of paved road through forest, past lakes that range from deep blue to emerald to silver.

 Money Notes

-This is critical: bring USD cash and exchange at the "blue dollar" rate.
+This part is critical: bring USD cash and exchange at the "blue dollar" rate.
 The official rate through ATMs and credit cards gives you 30-50% fewer pesos per dollar than the parallel rate.
 Exchange at "cuevas" (informal exchange houses) on Calle Mitre.
 Clean, new $100 USD bills get the best rate.

 At the blue rate, Bariloche is absurdly affordable.
-Excellent restaurant meals: $15,000-25,000 ARS ($15-25 USD).
-Craft beer flights: $4,000-6,000 ARS ($4-6 USD).
-A full week including flights, hotel, car rental, and dining came to roughly $1,200 USD total.
+Excellent restaurant meals run $15,000-25,000 ARS ($15-25 USD).
+Craft beer flights go for $4,000-6,000 ARS ($4-6 USD).
+A full week including flights, hotel, car rental, and dining comes to roughly $1,200 USD total.

 The Verdict